 However, many regions are already reviewing and responding to pressures on CAMHS services in their area.
 Some regions have specifically identified self-harm as an issue.

 The emotional needs of children and young people are discussed in the children and young people section.
-This identifies needs associated with children and young people with a diagnosed mental health conditions.

 Current provision includes: